 By Ofer Zur, Ph.
 D. & Jeffrey Barnett, Psy.D., ABPP

-Shorter pdf-printable version of this article, which was published in the National Psychologists in Sept/2008
+A shorter pdf-printable version of this article was published in the National Psychologist

 Stolen laptop computers that contain clients’ confidential information seem to become weekly news in the media.
 Administrators, programmers, psychotherapists, and researchers often travel with a laptop.
 Clinicians who work in multiple offices often find it especially helpful or even mandatory to utilize a laptop to transport clients’ records with them.
 Inevitably, some laptops are stolen, and inevitably there are breaches of confidentiality.
 This short article will help psychotherapists, counselors, administrators, and directors strategize how to do their best to prevent laptop theft and what to do when laptops are stolen.

 Laptops or notebooks are not just an expensive piece of hardware.
 They often also contain the owners’ personal information, confidential office documents, a log of websites that have been visited recently, and . . . clients’ confidential information, such as clinical notes, diagnosis, treatment plans, test results, billing records, reports, testimonies, and much more.
 Obviously, a theft or even an accidental loss could put psychotherapy clients or patients and clinics and organizations, as well as the therapists themselves, at some serious risk.

 Laptop theft is not a rare phenomenon.
 Some estimates suggest that a laptop is stolen every minute and most of them are never recovered.
 Laptops are stolen from cars, offices, and homes.
 They are mistakenly left behind in cabs, coffee houses, hotel rooms, and restrooms.
 While theft of laptops cannot always be prevented, it is the duty of the psychotherapists, administrators and directors to do their best to prevent breach of confidential information and, when such breach occurs, handle it appropriately.